oberien/heradoc/README.md

             - `[^a-zA-Z0-9-_ ]` removed, `[ ]` replaced with `-`
     - Code (graphviz, equation, …) / Table / Image labels ("prefix-style"):
         - must start with `{` and end with `}`
-        - must be its own markdown paragraph (empty line before and in some cases empty line after)
+        - must be either its own markdown paragraph (empty line before and in some cases empty line after) or at the start of a paragraph followed by a SoftBreak (empty line before and line break after)
         - may be indented (will be trimmed)
         ````md
         {#my-label}